rcossio/LearningBackend/readme.md

 - Product Deletion in Premium User Accounts: Deleting a premium user also deletes their products, but these products remain in other users' carts, leading to potential errors.

 - Downgrading Premium Users: Products from downgraded premium users are marked 'unavailable' but remain in other users' carts.

+- Premium users store only displays 3 products (there is no pagination)

+- Premium users can publish a product with negative price

+- Premium users can update stock and price with negative values, and stock with fractional values

+- Arrows in premium users store should have a min and max value

+- Admins can delete admins, bad idea

+- Gmail and github login is faulty

+## Desired features

+- A button for users to close their accounts

+- Set a minimum age for login

+- A button for users to change their personal data (first name, last name)

+- If the profile image is unaccessible there with be a broken link in the /profile endpoint (it should better have a white circle)

+- A button for premium users to return to downgrade

+- A button to disable the products (status: false)

+- A sign for admins that a user has requested upgrade